victorgelpi/blackmamba/README.md

 # blackmamba
-made with rares e and winston h
+Predicting results on Polymarkt and Kalshi